 All six modules accept the same commands for reading in files and answering queries.
 The LPAD or CP-logic program must be stored in a text file with extension .cpl.
 Suppose you have stored the example above in file coin.cpl.
 In order to answer queries from this program, you have to run Yap, load one of the modules (such as for example lpad.pl) by issuing the command at the command prompt.
-Then you must parse the source file coin.cpl with the command if coin.cpl is in the current directory, or
+Then you must parse the source file coin.cpl with the command p(coin).